This post may contain affiliate links. Please read our disclosure policy.

 Everyone and their mother has a Braised Beef Short Ribs recipe, but if my wife, who is not really a “red meat” eater, asks for seconds I knew these were going to be a hit!
 This is the perfect easy recipe to really impress your family or guests for dinner and special occasions.
 Learn how to make the most flavorful, tender, fall-off-the-bone short ribs.

 What makes this recipe better than the others?
 Reducing those beef juices and making a silky, fortified sauce that glistens over the short ribs, turning everything it touches into a flavor explosion!
-I serve these with my Creamy Mashed Potatoes for a luxurious dinner.
+I serve these with my Creamy Mashed Potatoes and Roasted Cauliflower for a luxurious dinner.
 Learn how to make the best short ribs of your life with this easy recipe!

 Watch the step-by-step Braised Beef Short Ribs Video Below!